 The Government has been using, in lieu of legislation, administrative directives, guidelines and publications to regulate the management of Government records.
 The Commission's mandate is to review the present situation, as well as to conduct comparative studies of the relevant laws in other jurisdictions, with a view to making appropriate recommendations on possible options for reform if need be.
 A sub-committee began work on this subject in June 2013.

-The members of the Archives Law Sub-committee are:
+The members of the Archives Law Sub-committee (in alphabetical order of surnames) are:

 The Sub-committee's secretary is Mr Byron Leung, Deputy Principal Government Counsel.